 Alcohol addiction, or Alcohol Use Disorder (AUD), is different.
 It’s not just about how much or how often you drink.
 It’s about why you drink and how hard it is to stop.

 With addiction, alcohol becomes something your brain and body rely on.
-It might help you cope with anxiety, sleep, emotional pain, or past trauma.
-Over time, it’s no longer a choice – it’s a need.
+It might help you cope with anxiety, sleep, emotional pain or past traumas.
+Over time, it’s no longer a choice, it becomes an overwhelming need.

 Signs of alcohol addiction: